My Debian based VM won't boot after running apt-get upgrade.

 Debian/Ubuntu virtual machines

-When running an apt-get upgrade on a Debian based VM the /boot/grub/menu.lst file is modified, sometimes this can point to a kernel is not recognized or able to boot.
+When running an apt-get upgrade on a Debian based VM, the /boot/grub/menu.lst file is modified, and sometimes this can point to a kernel that is not recognized or able to boot.

-Go the VM console, login as root and the password is recovery.
+Go to the VM console, login as root and the password is recovery.

 mount /dev/sdb1 /mnt

-Once the disk is mounted successfully you can then go in and edit the bootloader file.
+Once the disk is mounted successfully, you can go in and edit the bootloader file:

-The file should have something like the following at the top of the file:
+The file should have something like the following at the top:

 default 0 timeout 5 title Debian GNU/Linux, kernel 2.6.32-5-xen-amd64 root (hd0,0) kernel /boot/vmlinuz-2.6.32-5-xen-amd64 root=/dev/xvda1 ro quiet initrd /boot/initrd.img-2.6.32-5-xen-amd64 title Debian GNU/Linux, kernel 2.6.32-5-xen-amd64 (single-user mode) root (hd0,0) kernel /boot/vmlinuz-2.6.32-5-xen-amd64 root=/dev/xvda1 ro single initrd /boot/initrd.img-2.6.32-5-xen-amd64